Harju County: Occupation era

-Soviet occupation
+Soviet rule

 On 18 September 1939, after both Germany and the Soviet Union had invaded Poland, the Polish submarine ORP Orzeł escaped from internment in Tallinn Harbor during the Orzeł incident.
 The submarine eventually made her way to the United Kingdom, which led both the Soviet Union and Germany to question Estonia's neutrality.
 On 24 September 1939, Soviet Navy warships appeared in North Estonian waters and Soviet Air Force bombers patrolled above Tallinn and the nearby countryside.

 The Soviet Union demanded that Estonia allow the Soviet military bases and stationed 25,000 troops on Estonian soil for the duration of the European war.
 On 28 September 1939, the government of Estonia accepted the ultimatum and signed the mutual assistance treaty.
 Paldiski was made a Soviet Naval Base and its population was expelled from the town.
 With its new military bases in Northern Estonia, the Soviet Union invaded Finland on 30 November 1939, starting the Winter War.
 During 1939–1940, most of the Baltic German population from Tallinn and the Harju County countryside fled to Germany (Umsiedlung).

 On 14 June 1940, the Soviet Navy set up a naval blockade in the Gulf of Finland and the Baltic Sea and stationed a navy squadron west of Naissaar island near Tallinn.
 Soviet bombers shot down the passenger airplane "Kaleva" near Keri island, killing all nine on board, which had included foreign diplomats.

 On 16 June 1940, the Red Army invaded Estonia and organised a Soviet coup d'état in Tallinn.
 On 21 June 1940, the Independent Signal Battalion in Tallinn showed resistance to the Red Army, until it surrendered and was disarmed on the same day.
 The Soviet powers organised rigged parliamentary elections and the new parliament declared the Estonian SSR on 21 July 1940, which was annexed by the Soviet Union on 6 August 1940.
 Most county and municipal leaders were replaced and local assemblies were replaced with Soviets.
 The native population of Naissaar island was expelled from the island (as in 1914) as the island was turned into a military base.
 During the 1940–41 Soviet Occupation, thousands were executed, imprisoned, mobilised into the Red Army labour battalions or deported to Siberia on 14 June 1941 (June deportation).